Mahd-Shakil/stamp/README.md

-# 🎓 Vouch - Blockchain Resume Verification
+# 🎓 Stamp - Blockchain Resume Verification

 A complete platform for issuing and verifying work experience credentials using Solana blockchain.
 Share your verified resume via a public link in job applications!